Ganit Goldstein

 Over time, the change within programmable materials is revealed through the natural rhythms of textile structures.
 This system, a cycle of day and night, communicates movement, colour and sound through hand gestures and a light system.

 The research investigates the border between ‘digital hands’ and tangible materials – how the former might extend the reality of the latter.
-It asks whether haptic experience might be explored differently by the hybrid of presence and remote matter
+It asks whether haptic experience might be explored differently by the hybrid of presence and remote matter.

 Large scale embroidered fabric produced with special yarns and embedded electronics system that designed integrally to add a new dimension to fabrics within the production process.
 The textile made in a collaboration with Saurer's large-scale embroidery machinery with the R&D team in Switzerland, part of TaDA residency.

-Conductive thread and glowing in the dark yarn
+Medium: Conductive thread and glowing in the dark yarn

-2 meters x 2 meters
+Size: 2 meters x 2 meters

 Ganit Goldstein's working process - producing the large-scale embroidery system including day and night features that explores changing material properties over time both as digital and physical systems.